-Our 2021 summit audience consisted predominantly of engineers, engineering management and product management people.
+Our 2022 summit audience consists predominantly of engineers, engineering management and product management people.

 Our goal is to streamline the submission and review process, while maintaining superb quality; if you have any feedback or questions, please email us at firstname.lastname@example.org.

 Reversim Summit is looking for submissions on all things software development.

 We encourage and welcome deep technical submissions, as well as sessions on the surroundings of software development such as product management, culture and business.

 We prefer sessions that can appeal to our diverse audience.

 We prefer sessions based on personal experience and learnings.

 General HOWTOs and 101s are discouraged.
 Marketing and sales pitches are unwanted, as are self promotion sessions in disguise.

 Ideas for topics include, but not limited to:

 Can’t find what you were looking for?
 Please propose a topic which software developers will find to be of interest.